This post may contain affiliate links. Please read our disclosure policy for more information.

 Make different Pin designs and see which one works best for you.
 It’s different for every blog and there’s no single answer to this.

 I personally use Canva Pro to create all of my Pins for both my blogs.
-You can also learn more about my Pin Savvy Templates plus e-book bundle special here that has helped me drive consistent traffic to my blogs, earning me over six figures in annual net income.
+You can also learn more about my Pin Savvy Templates plus e-book bundle special here which has helped me drive consistent traffic to my blogs, earning me over six figures in annual net income.

 As mentioned earlier, my lifestyle blog brought in over 800,000 pageviews in the last 4 months and those are the templates I use to save hundreds and thousands of hours from making pins, and yet they are generating a majority of my traffic today!